 More Prison Time for the Apostles

 Have you ever been ridiculed or rejected for your faith in Jesus?
-If so, were you able to thank God for allowing you to experience just a little bit of the suffering Jesus went through (see #280 - Nailed to the Cross)?
+If so, were you able to thank God for allowing you to experience just a little bit of the suffering Jesus went through (see #280 - October 7)?
 A gritty, courageous faith looks at the cross and says, “Jesus was willing to do that for me, so I am willing to go through this for him!”